isaiahltupal/FSL-100-Recognizer/README.md

     │       ├───104

 ```
-3. open a terminal in the repo and go the training directory
+3. open a terminal in the repo and go the training directory. create the conda environment using the yml file
 ```cmd
 conda env create -f environment.yml
 ```